SanjayGanesh614/DP-MedChargeClassifier/README.md

 Download the [Adult Dataset from Kaggle](https://www.kaggle.com/datasets/uciml/adult-census-income) and place `adult.csv` in the repo directory.

+Also this is a sample dataset I used [sample_medical_data.csv](https://github.com/user-attachments/files/20873291/sample_medical_data.csv)

 ### Step 4: Modify Mode if Needed

 In the script: